paapaabdullahm/wp/README.md

 # WP-CLI
 WP-CLi is the official command line tool for WordPress.
-This image variant does not contain WordPress itself, but instead contains.
+This image variant does not contain WordPress itself, but instead contains only the cli tool.

 **Current WP-CLI Tag: v2.4.0**